Tuesday, December 11, 2018

 Intergovernmental Panel on Climate Change:

 4. "Without the natural greenhouse effect, the average temperature at Earth's surface would be below the freezing point of water.
 Thus, Earth's natural greenhouse effect makes life as we know it possible."
-(IPCC Fourth Assessment Report: Climate Change FAQ, 2007)
+(IPCC Fourth Assessment Report: Climate Change 2007, FAQ 1.3 What is the Greenhouse Effect?)

 C. The temperature of Earth is increasing faster now than any other time in human history